Attack Paths

 Save Filters (Optional)

-After Adding a Filter, you can save it so that can easily be reused the next time you access the feature.
+After Adding a Filter, you can save it so that it can easily be reused the next time you access the feature.
 Saved filters are feature-specific (since options vary between features), i.e., a saved filter in Feature "A" will only be available in Feature "A" and will not be available in Feature "B".

 To save a filter: